Holiday rentals in Hawkshead

 To add to the antiquated air, cars are banned from the village completely (there’s a large car park just outside of town), so it really does feel like you’ve been suddenly dropped into the past.
 Hawkshead dates back to Norse times and later thrived as a market town, particularly in the 17th century, the time many of its historic buildings date from.
 Plus the scenery surrounding Hawkshead is some of the finest in the Lake District, with the tranquil lake of Esthwaite Water fringed by lush meadows and the wooded slopes of Grizedale Forest to the south, Lake Windermere to the east, and Lake Coniston to the west.

-Top things to do in Hawkshead
+What are the top things to do in Hawkshead?

 Hill Top